matn7/CS-Notes/src/main/java/compact/README.md

     - SQL databases are optimized for this type of operation and provide a rich set of query languages like SQL to do so.
     - When you have a small to medium size of data.
     - SQL databases work well with a small to medium amount of data and the performance of the queries will be consistent.
-- And here are some examples of when to use a NoSQL database:
+- Some examples of when to use a NoSQL database:
     - When you have unstructured or semi-structured data that does not fit into a fixed schema.
     - NoSQL databases are designed to handle this type of data and can be easily adapted to changing data structures.
     - When you need to scale horizontally to handle high levels of traffic.